abenhamdine/awesome-extjs/CONTRIBUTING.md

 - Avoid superlatives or FUD and otherwise just stick to a reasonable description
 - Do not capitalize description (i.e. avoid "The Tool to End All Tools")
 - English only
+- Use ExtJS to normalize (not Extjs, nor extjs, ExtJs, etc...)

 **Thank you for contributing!**